John McNeil: Civil War

 On May 10, 1861, he commanded some troops at the notorious Camp Jackson Affair at the present day Frost Campus of St. Louis University.
 The Missouri militia had been called up by the governor for drill.
 Union supporters feared they might attack the St. Louis Arsenal.
 Captain Nathaniel Lyon, aware that the governor had secretly had artillery shipped from the Confederacy to the militia, surrounded the State troops and forced their surrender.
 Subsequently, as the prisoners were being marched downtown a riot began.
 Union troops - mostly green German volunteers - fired into a crowd.
 Most of the 28 killed were civilians although some militia and some Union soldiers died too.

 On July 17, McNeil with about 600 men defeated the State forces under General David B. Harris at Fulton, Missouri.
 He was then placed in command of the city of St. Louis by General John C. Frémont.
 On August 3, McNeil was commissioned colonel of the Nineteenth Missouri Volunteers ("Lyon Regiment") to which he had been named by General Lyon.
 He resigned in December to accept a colonelcy in the State troops, with the command of a district on the Kansas state line.
 He spent the winter organizing forces and protecting the Union citizens.

 He returned to St. Louis in the spring of 1862 and took over a cavalry regiment, with command of the District of Northeast Missouri, and the special charge of clearing the area of guerrillas—notably, those flocking to Joseph C. Porter.
 He spent the summer in pursuit of Porter, who had been ordered into the region to recruit troops to be sent into the Confederacy for training, as well as to generally disrupt Union operations.
 McNeil decisively defeated Porter at the Battle of Kirksville, and was lightly wounded in the action.
-In the aftermath of the fighting, he ordered the execution of fifteen allegedly paroled Confederates, charges which have been derided by some, and an action which would be held against him by others, particularly in light of his actions at Palmyra (see below).
+In the aftermath of the fighting, he ordered the execution of fifteen paroled Confederates, charges which have been derided by some, and an action which would be held against him by others, particularly in light of his actions at Palmyra (see below).
 He also ordered the execution of Frisby McCullough, an action which was also generally criticized, but which he just as staunchly defended.